Post-Acute Care Transaction Activity Remained Robust During the First Quarter of 2020

 “The first quarter of 2020 saw more hospice M&A activity than any other quarter we’ve ever tracked,” Mertz says.

-Similar to home health agencies, hospice providers have been forced to navigate significant change over the past couple months because of COVID-19.
-Those changes include pausing volunteer activities, redesigning bereavement care due to social distancing and figuring out new electronic face-to-face flexibilities.
+Similar to home health agencies, hospice providers have been forced to navigate significant change over the past couple of months because of COVID-19.
+Those changes include pausing volunteer activities, redesigning bereavement care due to social distancing, and figuring out new electronic face-to-face flexibilities.

 Salt Lake City-based Bristol Hospice — a portfolio company of investment firm Webster Equity Partners — alone announced at least three hospice-related deals.

 At the end of March, Briston acquired the Utah and California locations of Sojourn Hospice & Palliative Care, a Healthy Living Network company, for an undisclosed amount.
 About a month prior, Bristol announced a new partnership with Front Range Hospice and Palliative Care and its patient care services team in the Frederick, Colorado, area.